project-mirrors/forgejo-helm/README.md

 ### Persistence

-Gitea will be deployed as a statefulset.
+Forgejo will be deployed as a statefulset.
 By simply enabling the persistence and setting the storage class according to your cluster everything else will be taken care of.
 The following example will create a PVC as a part of the statefulset.
 This PVC will not be deleted even if you uninstall the chart.